calebpower/LiarsDiceBotTourney/README.md

 The current example client plays randomly but is functional, if very bad and occasionally tanking penalties for illegal moves.

+We also support hooking into the [esoteric display manager](https://github.com/Cambridge-Hackspace/esoteric-display-mgr) if you want to pipe the tournament logs out onto physical hardware like a [traffic light display](https://github.com/Cambridge-Hackspace/traffic-light-display).

 ## TODO
  - Improved matchmaking, right now some bots can play more games than others
  - Big table of every decision